 - Join a support group with others who are working on overcoming abuse.

 - Know how to reach your local domestic violence agency.
-In this area, Crisis Services of North Alabama can be reached 24 hours a day at 256-716-1000 for shelter, counseling, forensic documentation of injuries, and assistance with obtaining a Protection from Abuse order.
+In this area, Crisis Services of North Alabama can be reached 24 hours a day at 2-1-1 or locally at 256-716-1000 for shelter, counseling, forensic documentation of injuries, and assistance with obtaining a Protection from Abuse order.

 As a hyper-local website focused on all aspects of parenting in and around Huntsville, AL, and the Tennessee Valley, Rocket City Mom occasionally asks local parents to submit their stories for publication.
 This is part of our continual effort to represent varied viewpoints and experiences on our site.
 However, these articles should not be seen as necessarily expressing the views of Rocket City Mom Media Group, LLC.